Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

         callConnectionId = call.Value.CallConnection.CallConnectionId;
         return Results.Ok();
     }
-);c
+);
 ```
-2. login with an acs user on this site https://acs-sample-app.azurewebsites.net/ with the connection string of the resource we are testing.
+2. Login with an acs user on this site https://acs-sample-app.azurewebsites.net/ with the connection string of the resource we are testing.
 3. To test this, run the following form a cmd prompt `curl http://localhost:5000/startcall?acstarget=INSERTACSTARGETUSERHERE` using the acs user you created
 4. On the ACS Test App, you should see the incoming call.
 5. you can hang up the call now.
 You can keep this tab and user open for upcoming steps.